 QuickBooks Pro and Premier Permissions

 This is pretty easy.
-All you need to be able to run CCRQInvoice with QuickBooks Pro and QuickBooks Premier is Create Transactions permissions for Sales and Accounts Receivable and set Changing or Deleting Transactions to Yes.
+All you usually need to be able to run CCRQInvoice with QuickBooks Pro and QuickBooks Premier is to set Sales and Accounts Receivable Create permissions to Yes, and set Changing or Deleting Transactions to Yes.

 With some older versions of QuickBooks you may also need Create Transactions permissions for Inventory.
 This might also be the case in some non-US versions of QuickBooks.

 QuickBooks Enterprise Permissions